mushroomhostage/RadioBeacon/CONFIG.md

 **fixedRadiusThunderFactor**: Multiply radius when thundering.

+**fixedRadiusRelayFactor**: Multiply radius when antenna is a relay.

 **fixedReceptionRadiusDivisor**: Divide broadcast radius by this value to obtain the reception radius.
 If 1, reception radius is equal to broadcast radius, if 0, reception radius is fixed to 0 (special case -- antenna must be directly within